BlockchainLabsNZ/tge-contract/audit/readme.md

 - **Zeppelin Solidity framework was renamed** `testability`
 <br>Repository "zeppelin-solidity" was renamed to the "openzeppelin-solidity" in May, 2018.
-If One uses yarn to install dependencies, the changes in the contracts "import" statements are required, since yarn distinguish these repos and import paths from the contract won't be found.
+If y uses yarn to install dependencies, the changes in the contracts "import" statements are required, since yarn distinguish these repos and import paths from the contract won't be found.
 <br>[View on GitHub](https://github.com/BlockchainLabsNZ/tge-contract-audit/issues/4)
 	- [x] Fixed: [81daf7](https://github.com/Ecomi-Ecosystem/tge-contract/commit/81daf727bc584e3dce733e85dce29982e5dddb8c)

 - **Unnecessary limits checking** `correctness`
-<br>`for (uint256 i = 0; i < lock.locks.length; i = i.add(1)) {` – There is no necessity to use SafeMath.sol lab in this case since there is limits check already presented when checking `; i < lock.locks.lenght ; `
+<br>`for (uint256 i = 0; i < lock.locks.length; i = i.add(1)) {` – There is no r to use SafeMath.sol lab in this case since there is limits check already presented when checking `; i < lock.locks.lenght ; `
 <br>[View on GitHub](https://github.com/BlockchainLabsNZ/tge-contract-audit/issues/5)
 	- [x] Fixed: [75103c](https://github.com/Ecomi-Ecosystem/tge-contract/commit/75103c29eaa612358ecc5e7bd8c1f94c7cb20a57)
 - **require() vs. modifiers** `best practices`
 <br>`require(!isFinalized);`
-These lines use approach which is different to the rest of project with `whenNotPaused` and `whenNotFinalized` modifiers in the same contract.
+These lines use aapproach which is different to the rest of project with `whenNotPaused` and `whenNotFinalized` modifiers in the same contract.
 <br>[View on GitHub](https://github.com/BlockchainLabsNZ/tge-contract-audit/issues/6)
 	- [x] Fixed: [1f3837](https://github.com/Ecomi-Ecosystem/tge-contract/commit/1f3837e113e3669ddf3c0ba5a3ef8a49eccdb722)